 A student wishing to transfer advisors within the graduate program must submit a General Petition for "change of advisor" to the GRD committee for approval.
-An advisor who wishes to terminate her or his service as a student's advisor without the student's consent must explain the decision to the GRD committee.
 The student will have one semester to work with the GRD to find a new advisor.
-Should no other faculty members agree to serve as their advisor, the student will be terminated from the program.